schlosser/absent/README.md

 Tracking Truancy
 ================

-Examining trancy and chronic absenteeism in the New York City Public Schools
+Examining truancy and chronic absenteeism in New York City Public Schools

 ## First-Time Setup